mannanrehbari/logAnalysis/README.md

 # Log Analysis

 Log Analysis is a small project that reflects basic understanding of Python DB API and PGSQL statements.
 It is built on Vagrant VM with Python and PostgreSQL.
-The program connects with a database named _news_.

 ## Dependencies
 This project assumes that Python 2.7.12 and PGSQL (PostgreSQL 9.5.14) are installed on vagrant VM machine with Ubuntu 16.04.5 LTS.